MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 1. In the Azure portal, navigate to your cluster then select **Query**.
 ![select query](media/ingest-data-streaming/cluster-select-query-tab.png)

-1. To create the table that will receive the data via streaming copy the following command into Query pane and run
+1. To create the table that will receive the data via streaming ingestion copy the following command into Query pane and run
     ```Kusto
     .create table TestTable (TimeStamp: datetime, Name: string, Metric: int, Source:string)
     ```